 Why to watch: Real-life best friends Sam Richardson (Richard Splett on Veep) and Tim Robinson co-created this (now tragically canceled) Comedy Central show about small-time ad men in Motor City.
 While Detroiters is more good-natured than Veep, the show knows how dumb its protagonists are and constantly makes fun of their harebrained schemes and awful advertising ideas.
 It's a blast.

 'I Think You Should Leave with Tim Robinson'

-Why to watch: This short sketch comedy show shares DNA with Detroiters, and was co-created by Tim Robinson.
+Why to watch: This short sketch comedy show shares DNA with Detroiters, as it was co-created by Robinson.
 So if you've ever wanted to see Sam Richardson host a game show about babies, I Think You Should Leave is right up your alley.

 Network: Comedy Central, streaming on Hulu

 Why to watch: Drunk History is part reality show, part historical reenactment, and completely hilarious.
 Co-creator and host Derek Waters sits down with intoxicated historians/experts and has them recount something from American history.
 However, the alcohol often inhibits their ability to tell the story...correctly, and the results are always gut-splitting.

 Why to watch: What's more Veep than a grumpy, narcissistic protagonist who bumbles through life, getting mad at people?
 Not to mention the fact that Larry David co-created Seinfeld, so he and Louis-Dreyfus go way back.